 10. HEADQUARTERS / HOSTEL

-The club headquarters, Larkshall, is situated at Midway not far from Fairy Cave Quarry.
+The club headquarters, Larkshall, is situated near the Midway crossroads, not far from Fairy Cave Quarry.
 This is available for use by members and guests with few restrictions, providing the Rules are adhered to.
 Anyone intending to bring a large party is asked to book in advance to avoid overcrowding.

 The Society provides third party Public Liability Insurance through the BCA which also includes member to member cover.
 The insurance offers the necessary protection to landowners and is essential for access to many caves nationally.
 It also indemnifies landowners with whom we have access agreements such as Bristol Water and the Somerset Wildlife Trust.
 Cover is provided for caving and all directly related activities.